-- The site should be configured around a legible street pattern which incorporates key views of the waterfront and provides good walking and cycling environments. - Residential development should be designed to densities of between 40 and 90 dwellings per hectare. - A central transport node with sheltered bus waiting facilities should be provided within the site close to the proposed primary school. - Development should provide active frontages along Waveney Drive.
+- The site should be configured around a legible street pattern which incorporates key views of the waterfront and provides good walking and cycling environments. - Residential development should be designed to densities of between 40 and 90 dwellings per hectare.

-- Employment development should consider neighbouring residential uses and landscaping and buffers should be employed to avoid amenity issues. - Development should provide a continuous east-west waterfront pedestrian and cycle route across the site.
+- A central transport node with sheltered bus waiting facilities should be provided within the site close to the proposed primary school. - Development should provide active frontages along Waveney Drive. - Employment development should consider neighbouring residential uses and landscaping and buffers should be employed to avoid amenity issues. - Development should provide a continuous east-west waterfront pedestrian and cycle route across the site.
 Signage and wayfinding measures should be provided to help navigation between the seafront and the Broads.
-The waterfront path should include a multifunctional hard surfaced public space. - A new access road from the Jeld Wen Playing Fields is required to serve the majority of the residential development. - A network of children's play areas totalling 1,800sqm should be provided in accessible, well-overlooked locations throughout the residential parts of the site. - Development should facilitate the enhancement of the Brooke Yachts and Jeld Wen Mosaic County Wildlife Site to mitigate the loss of part of the site which is needed to facilitate the construction of the access road.
-A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - Development should support and enhance ecological networks throughout the site. - Slipways on the Brooke Peninsula should be retained and made available for use by the public and businesses. - All new development will be subject to a site specific flood risk assessment.
+The waterfront path should include a multifunctional hard surfaced public space. - Development should facilitate the provision of a pedestrian and cycle bridge over Lake Lothing at the Brooke Peninsula.
+The bridge should be an opening bridge and should not cause an unacceptable adverse impact upon navigation and other harbour operations. - A new access road from the Jeld Wen Playing Fields is required to serve the majority of the residential development. - A network of children's play areas totalling 1,800sqm should be provided in accessible, well-overlooked locations throughout the residential parts of the site. - Development should facilitate the enhancement of the Brooke Yachts and Jeld Wen Mosaic County Wildlife Site to mitigate the loss of part of the site which is needed to facilitate the construction of the access road.
+A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - Development should support and enhance ecological networks throughout the site. - Slipways on the Brooke Peninsula should be retained and made available for use by the public and businesses. - A full site investigation report assessing the risk of ground contamination should be submitted with any planning application. - All new development will be subject to a site specific flood risk assessment.
 A flood evacuation plan and details of mitigation measures to the satisfaction of the Council's Emergency Planners must be submitted with any planning application.

 A Transport Assessment and Travel Plan should be submitted with any planning application.

 Development on the site should also be in conformity with the guidance and the outline masterplan detailed in the Sustainable Urban Neighbourhood and Kirkley Waterfront Development Brief.
 Revisions may be made to the Development Brief through a revised Supplementary Planning Document or as part of a Neighbourhood Plan.

-On-site infrastructure, including the primary school, playing field and pedestrian/cycle bridge will be secured and funded through Section 106 planning obligations.
+On-site infrastructure, including the primary school, pre-school provision, playing field and pedestrian/cycle bridge will be secured and funded through Section 106 planning obligations.
 More details are included in Appendix 1.